 Boasting a crowded, lively environment and plenty of quirks, New York’s hostels have a lot in common with the city itself.
 Our favorite stays offer amenities only likely to be found here, such as a staff fluent in 12 languages and perks including hostel-organized pub crawls and free itinerary planning.
 Here are the best hostels in New York.

-The Local bills itself as a guest’s “best friend in New York” who can offer double and dorm-style rooms instead of a couch and who’s “been waiting all year” for their visit.
-Befitting such a relationship is hospitality in the form of a fully stocked bar, an all-day café, and access to the hostel’s rooftop and laundry room.
+The Local bills itself as a guest’s best friend who offers double and dorm-style rooms instead of a couch and who’s been waiting all year for their visit.
+Befitting such a relationship is hospitality in the form of a fully stocked bar, an all-day café and access to the hostel’s rooftop and laundry room.
 Double rooms would rival those at any hotel in the city, with Crittall windows, glossy tiled bathrooms and artwork by Steve Keene, while dorms are modern and spacious with an abundance of storage.
-Located in trendy Long Island City, Queens, The Local also boasts insider knowledge of “what’s happening” in one of New York’s hottest neighborhoods, including a list of their favorite spots in the area.
+Located in trendy Long Island City, Queens, The Local also boasts insider knowledge of what’s happening in one of New York’s hottest neighborhoods, including a list of their favorite spots in the area.

 Another Long Island City pick, Q4 Hotel could pass for one of the hipster neighborhood’s attractions.
-Quirky amenities at this art-adorned hostel include a guests’ “book exchange” library, drink and draw evenings, free outings to the nearby Museum of the Modern Image, and even retro game nights.
-Tip: Stay with friends to snag Q4’s reasonable group rate—and to have a go-to ping pong partner.
+Quirky amenities at this art-adorned hostel include a guests’ “book exchange” library, drink and draw evenings, free outings to the nearby Museum of the Modern Image and even retro game nights.
+Stay with friends to snag Q4’s reasonable group rate – and to have a go-to ping pong partner.

 Even budget travelers can experience New York City’s “it” neighborhood when they stay at NY Moore Hostel.
 Located in East Williamsburg, the hostel is just moments from some of the area’s best eateries (and local favorites), including Barano and Sunday in Brooklyn.
 The hostel’s three sibling owners built NY Moore to embody East Williamsburg.
-That means guests can look forward to loft-style rooms, a multicultural staff (over 11 languages among them) and a large outdoor space.
+That means guests can look forward to loft-style rooms, multicultural staff (who speak over 11 languages among them) and a large outdoor space.
 The spacious rooms feature amazing street art-style portraits of Adele and various outer space-style murals – and with both private and dorm rooms available, there’s something for everyone.